Bicolor angelfish: Distribution and habitat

-The bicolor angelfish species is most commonly found in the Indo-Pacific region: including East Africa, southern Japan, Australia, the Philippines and Fiji.
-They live at a depth range from 1 to 25 meters, most commonly on reef slopes, coral areas, lagoons, and near drop-off areas.
+The bicolor angelfish is found in the Indo-Pacific region, including East Africa, southern Japan, Australia, the Philippines and Fiji.
+It lives at a depth range of 1-25 m, and is associated with reef slopes, coral-rich areas, lagoons, and near drop-off areas.

 Ecology

+Diet

-A typical bicolor angelfish diet consists of small crustaceans, such as brine and mysis shrimp, as well as tunicates, corals, sponges, worms, algae, and sometimes clams.
-This is a non-migratory species that lives in harems with a single linear hierarchy based on size.
-Mature adults are identified based on size.
-Males and females have no color distinction.
+The diet of a typical bicolor angelfish consists of small crustaceans (such as brine and mysis shrimp), as well as tunicates, corals, sponges, worms, algae, and sometimes clams.

+Life cycle

+The larval stages of the bicolor angelfish lasts for approximately 32 days.
+All larvae are female, as this species is a protogynous hermaphrodite, and sex change only happens in adulthood and in special circumstances (see below).
+The life expectancy of this species in the wild varies greatly depending on location, and ranges between 5 and 13 years.

+Social structure

+As adult, the bicolor angelfish lives in harems, with one male dominating the harem and several females (7 on average) ranked linearly based on size; these females exclusively mate with that one male.
+If the male is removed or dies, the highest ranking female in the harem will undergo sex change to replace the male.
+This sex change takes between 18 and 20 days in total.

 Reproduction

-Male bicolor angelfish visit the homes of females at dusk to mate.
-One male may visit one or multiple females per night to spawn.
-A female will scatter her eggs, and a male will release sperm that will fertilize the egg.
-Females, however, can only spawn a maximum of once per day.
+When time is right for reproduction, the male visits the females in the harem to mate, usually at dusk.
+The male may visit one or multiple females per night to spawn; in contrast, each female spawns at most once per night.
+The female being visited will scatter her eggs, and the male will release sperm to fertilize the eggs.
 Higher-ranking females have been found to spawn more frequently than lower-ranked females.

-They live in harems, meaning several female share one male for mating.
-Most harems of this species consist of an average of 7 females, ranked in order of size, who mate with one male.
-The male is the dominant individual of the group, with each female decreasingly ranked based upon decreasing size.
-They are protogynous hermaphrodites, meaning if the male is removed or dies, the highest ranking female will undergo a sex change.
-This sex change lasts 18–20 days total.

 Behavior

-Centropyge bicolor tend to be moderately aggressive, both to members of other species and members of their own species—even their own group.
-The male spends most of his time guarding his territory from predators, intruding members of other species, but mostly against another harem.
-This territory tends to be a maximum of 200m2 and encompasses the home ranges of all females within the group.
-Females are only aggressive towards lower-ranking members of their own group, in order to maintain their current rank.
+The bicolor angelfish is moderately aggressive, both to members of other species and members of their own species.
+The male spends most of his time guarding his territory - which tends to not exceed 200 m2 and encompasses the home ranges of all females within the harem - from predators, intruding members of other species, but mostly against other harems.
+Females are only aggressive towards lower-ranking members of the harem, as they hope to maintain their current rank.

-In captivity C. bicolor have been observed to act as facultative cleaner fish.
-It seems unlikely that they show this behaviour in the wild.
+In captivity, the bicolor angelfish has been observed to act as a facultative cleaner fish.
+It seems unlikely that it would show this behavior in the wild.